Martin-1997/udacity-disaster-textanalysis/README.md

 # Installation

-All the files were created using Jupyter Lab and the Python programming language (version 3.8.8).
-The following Pyhton libraries were used:
+All the files were created using VS Code and the Python programming language (version 3.10.8).
+To recreate the environment, follow the following steps:

-- numpy
-- pandas 1.2.4
-- seaborn 0.11.1
-- sqlalchemy
-- nltk
-- re
-- sklearn
-- pickle
+- Install Python 3.10.8
-- plotly
+- Clone the repository
+- Create a virtual environment with venv: `python3 -m venv venv`
+- Load the virtual environment with `source venv/bin/activate`
+- Inside the main directory, run `pip3 install -r requirements.txt`

 You need to follow the following steps to process the data, create the model and run the webapp: